-For shorter trips around 1-5 days, a fully charged toothbrush should last for the entirety of your stay.
-If you bring your AutoBrush Pro, your battery life should last for up to 10 days.
+For shorter trips around 1-5 days, most electric toothbrush's battery should last for your entire of your stay.
+If you bring your AutoBrush Pro, your battery life can last for up to two weeks!

 If you plan to be away from home much longer than that, don’t forget to pack your brushes charger.